steffen74/GPT-2/README.md

-# GPT-2
-Fine-Tuning the GPT-2 with EconStor Data
+# Fine-Tuning the GPT-2 with Abstract and Full Papers from the EconStor Database

 ## Dataset
 [EconStor](https://www.econstor.eu/) is a repository of open access